TickTeam/guide-tt/ios_app/6_how_to_swipe_tasks_for_quick_actions.md

 ### How to swipe tasks for quick actions?

-Swipe a task to the left, and then three icons with different background color will appear .
-They are respectively used to: move task from one list to another, delete the task, and change due date.
+Swipe a task to the left, and then three action buttons with different background color will appear:

+1. Move a task from one list to another.

+2. Delete the task.and change due date.

+3. Change the task's due date, time, reminder times, and recurring task options.

 ![](swipetask12.jpg)

-Swipe a task to the left until the task bar becomes blue.
-Then you can set due date and reminder time in the pop-up window.
+Note that if you swipe a task to the left until the taskbar becomes blue, then you can set the due date, time, reminder time, and recurring task options.
 ![](swipetask34.jpg)